IllogicalTree/CSharp2TS/README.md

 ### Example Usage

-The tool can be run via a config file
+The tool can be run via a config file.
+The config file can be created from the command line, check out the [docs](CSharp2TS.CLI/PACKAGE.md) for more information.

 ```
 csharp2ts -c C:\path_to_config.json